MecayllaBeukes/CMPG-323-Project4---28331869-/README.md

 ## How the user would use the report
 In this project automation was done on the Connected Office Web Application.
 It automates the different web forms Devices, Zones and Categories on the given web application.
 It reads items from an excel file for each of these forms, fills them in and then displaying the item details.
 Items can be edited and delete, onces all these .The excel file in the UiPath project contains a "Test Results" sheet containing the value "FALSE" before you run the project file.
 This "FALSE" value is changed to "TRUE" to indicate that the item was created successfully.

+1. Login , with username and password
+2. Select the item you would like to create.
+3. Once the item is created it displayed, it can then be edited or deleted.
+4. If all edit , delete, read and create functions are functional and the process is done successfully the data table is updated and the test result is changed from FALSE to True and

 ## Process published on Orchestrator

 ![image](https://user-images.githubusercontent.com/110894098/198298667-f20c33ec-34d5-4657-9ec3-d569e27d0c0b.png)